ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

 \subsection{Safe and Resilient Model-free Policy Learning}

-Prior work in safe RL mainly focuses on safety under uncertainty.
-These approaches modify the action by constraining a control policy~\cite{rl-saferl, res-nav-uncertainity, control-uncertain, safe-behaviour-navigation, safe-diffusion-model, safe-robot-manipulation}.
-Shielding~\cite{rl-sheilding} is one such method that uses a safety filter to modify the control inputs to ensure the output remains in a safe set.
-Control barrier functions (CBF)~\cite{rl-cbf, prob-sbf} define constraints to ensure that the system remains within a safe set by deriving control actions that satisfy the constraints.
-Safety critic methods~\cite{safety-critic} use a learnable action-value function to detect potentially unsafe actions, and use a fallback mechanism to choose a safe action.
-Physical attacks manipulate the UAV's perception of its state, leading to unsafe actions that appear safe within the defined action space.
-The above safe RL mechanisms are designed to handle unsafe actions under normal operating conditions and they are not designed to mitigate deliberate state manipulations caused by physical attacks.
+Prior work in safe RL focuses on uncertainty, typically by constraining actions to remain within a safe set~\cite{rl-saferl, res-nav-uncertainity, control-uncertain, safe-robot-manipulation}.
+A few prominent examples are shielding~\cite{rl-sheilding}, control barrier functions (CBF)\cite{rl-cbf}, and safety critics~\cite{safety-critic}.
+However, physical attacks manipulate the UAV's perception of its state, leading to unsafe actions that appear safe within the defined action space.
+The above safe RL mechanisms are designed to handle unsafe actions under normal operating conditions, and they are not designed to mitigate deliberate state manipulations caused by physical attacks.

-Robust RL techniques are another category of work proposed to handle state manipulations.
-Robust MDP methods~\cite{robust-rl} develop a conservative policy by deriving the probability of an unsafe action given the current state, and deriving an alternate action to avoid the unsafe trajectory.
-On the other hand, adversarial training~\cite{rarl, adv-agent-training, adv-train-deeprl} aims to learn policies that can operate under disturbances and this is often achieved by having a protagonist agent learn a policy while an adversary tries to destabilize the system.
-While these methods improve robustness, they are limited in their ability to handle physical attacks.
-Their reliance on predefined uncertainty sets and known attack patterns restrict their generalizability to novel or unseen attacks.
-In addition, these techniques often increase training costs as they require extensive training in various scenarios and types of attack.
-Furthermore, when the uncertainty set is broad, these methods result in overly conservative policies that sacrifice performance for safety.